 But, boy, are they sure tasty when I do!

-Buttery, flaky, and crispy sourdough crackers.
+Flaky, crispy, and buttery sourdough crackers.
 As much as I’d like to throw in that they were made with whole grain, I didn’t care for them baked that way.
 I think they tasted like burnt cheese.
-Now if you like burnt cheese in a cracker, by all means, boost the fiber.
+Now if you like burnt cheese in your cracker, by all means, boost the fiber.
 I backed the whole wheat off until I thought they were lighter and the buttery flavor was able to come through.
 Normally, I feed my sourdough starter whole wheat (I think it’s happier that way), but the day before I bake crackers, I’ll go half and half with the white & wheat flours.
 I heartily recommend experimenting with your ratios (or even flour types) to make this recipe your own to meet your preferences and needs!

-I do use a smidgen of lard in my recipe.
-I have plenty on hand and I think it contributes to the flakiness, but if you don’t have any lard you can use butter instead.
+There is a smidgen of lard in my recipe.
+We have plenty on hand and I think it contributes to the flakiness, but if you don’t have any lard you can use butter instead.
 No big deal.

 I know it seems like a lot of steps, but really, it’s not too bad, they roll out easily, don’t stick to the counter like some do.
-I put about 5 minutes into the active time before the resting period and 20 into the rolling, cutting, and buttering.
+There are about 5 minutes into the active time before the resting period and 20 into the rolling, cutting, and buttering.
 With no preservatives or artificial flavors, it’s totally worth it!

 Buttery Sourdough Crackers